seanpmaxwell/jet-schema/README.md

 {
-  optional?: boolean; // default "false", must be true if generic is optional nullable?: boolean; // default "false", must be true if generic is nullable initWithParent?: boolean | null; // default "true", must be true or null if generic is not optional.
+  optional?: boolean; // default "false", must be true if generic is optional nullable?: boolean; // default "false", must be true if generic is nullable initWithParent?: boolean | null; // default "true", must be undefined, true or null if generic is not optional.
 }
 ```